junxit/us-congress-bills-110/metadata.md

 - 2007-10-23 — Introduced in Senate
 - 2007-10-23 — Read twice and referred to the Committee on Energy and Natural Resources.
 - 2007-10-23 — Sponsor introductory remarks on measure.
 (CR S13265-13266)
+- 2007-11-08 — Committee on Energy and Natural Resources Senate Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-282.
+- 2008-01-30 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2008-04-10 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 110-309.
+- 2008-04-10 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 110-309.
+- 2008-04-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 661.